ummshsh/cmdblockbuster/cmdblockbuster/readme.md

  - [ ] Create readme

  ## TODO Low priority
+ - [ ] Probably I do too many checks and code can be simplified
+ - [ ] Icon
  - [ ] Fix spelling of 'tetromino' everywhere, or rebrand to Block
  - [ ] Playtest variable levels up
  - [ ] Tests (maybe?)